SWarnock115/2P02-Portfolio/README.md

 ![](images/Lynx_kitten.jpg)

 ## Blog Post
-The Digital Humanities is in a weird situation [continue reading](blog.md)
+The Digital Humanities is in a weird situation.
+[Continue Reading](blog.md)